Unthreadability with Small Conditions: Introduction

 \subsection{Elementary Submodels and Generic Conditions}

 In this subsection we will outline the basic arguments we use to preserve $\aleph_2$.
 In this regard, there are a couple of important conventions we will use:

 \begin{itemize}

 \item In the context of discussing a poset $\P$, we will refer to a regular cardinal as ``sufficiently large'' when $H(\Theta)$ contains enough information about $\P$ for the argument at hand.
 In this paper we mean that $H(\Theta)$ contains $\P$ and all of its antichains.
-More generally, we will refer to a structure $K \models \ZFC-\textup{\textsf{Powerset}}$ as ``sufficiently rich'' when it contains $\P$ and its antichains.\footnote{See Eisworth's chapter in the Handbook for many examples of these kinds of arguments \cite{Handbook-Eisworth}.}
+More generally, we will refer to a structure $K \models \ZFC-\textup{\textsf{Powerset}}$ as ``sufficiently rich'' when it contains $\P$ and its antichains.

 \item Given a poset $\P$ and a sufficiently rich structure $K$, we will refer to an elementary submodel $M \prec K$ as \emph{basic} if $\P \in M$, $|M|=\aleph_1$, $M \cap \aleph_2 \in \aleph_2$, and $M^\omega \subseteq M$, i.e$.$ $M$ is closed under countable sequences.
 This usage is specific to this paper because we will use it frequently.